 Ten years ago this month Going to the Ground was published by Joe Svinth at EJMAS January 2007.

 Not a whole lot is different, I’d say…More Tasers.
 More cops are getting shot, but that does not mean no ground fight happens.
-The latest incident in Arizona involved a shooting and close combat with the officer getting his head bashed into the ground, and rescued by an armed citizen; locally a deputy was shot during a grapple with a disturbed subject laying in the road, who grabbed the dep’s backup gun at his ankle.
+The latest incident in Arizona involved a shooting and close combat with the officer getting his head bashed into the ground, before being rescued by an armed citizen; locally a deputy was shot during a grapple with a disturbed subject laying in the road, who grabbed the dep’s backup gun at his ankle.
 The deputy resorted to a knife in that encounter.

 Law Enforcement Officers (LEOs) go “hands on” in both armed and unarmed physical confrontations more often than perhaps any other armed professionals.
 Within the self-defense and martial arts communities, this naturally has led to a great deal of interest in the experiences of officers in physical encounters.
 And no other information coming from the law enforcement community has received as much attention as an elusive set of statistics that purportedly show that 90% (or more) of physical altercations “go to the ground.”